![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 and sluggish – they don't investigate the truth but listen to their

 predecessors.
 But Yacob also believes that truth is immediately "revealed" to the person who seeks it.
 "Indeed he who investigates with the pure intelligence set by the creator in the heart of each man and scrutinizes the order and laws of creation, will discover the truth."
-Noteworthy, it is the human heart, not the brain, that is the seat of thinking.
+Noteworthy, differing from Descartes, it is the human heart, not the brain (or mind), that is the seat of thinking.
 Yacob's emphasis on reason over tradition and dogmatism did not lead him to challenge prejudices of the age: his views of Jews and Muslims were not positive.
-Following in the footsteps of great church fathers, Yacob applied the idea of the first cause to his proof for the existence of God.
+Following in the footsteps of great church fathers, Yacob applied the Aristotelian idea of the First Cause to his proof for the existence of God.
 "If I say that my father and my mother created me, then I must search for the creator of my parents and of the parents of my parents until they arrive at the first who were not created as we [are] but who came into this world in some other way without being generated."
-However, the knowability of God do not depend on human intellect, but "Our soul has the power of having the concept of God and of seeing him mentally.
+However, the knowability of God do not depend on the development of human intellect: "Our soul has the power of having the concept of God and of seeing him mentally.
 God did not give this power purposelessly; as he gave the power, so did he give the reality."
 Little is know of Yacob's later life but Enfraz, where he

 lived harmonious and happy family life, remained his home town for the